 For all courses, faculty will let you know which books are required ahead of time via email.
 You can also check the Greener Store's website: www.tescbookstore.com.
 Books can be purchased from any bookstore--but make sure to get the appropriate edition.
 You can also rent books from the Greener Store or check them out from the Evergreen Library through interlibrary loan.
 Below are the required gCORE books.
-Note that we plan to hit the ground running with a seminar on Meadows' Thinking in Systems the first day of class.
+Our first two books will be Donella Meadows, Thinking in